 The European Fan Palm is the only palm that is native to the dry, mountainous Mediterranean region, primarily along the coast of Spain, Italy and Turkey to the north and Morocco to the south.

 Its appearance is as exotic as its origins: huge, deeply divided fan-shaped triangular leaves form a bushy mass of foliage hiding small bright yellow clusters of blooms against the trunk.
 In the fall, small dark yellow, orange or brown fruit replaces the flowers.

 If you want to dazzle your friends, plant the European Fan Palm in a container and use it as a focal point on the patio.
 What a statement that will make!

 As each palm grows, its slender stems mature into multiple trunks, but you can train the palm to grow into a single-trunk, tall tree rather than a bushy shrub.
-Planted in groups, the European Fan Palm will disguise a multitude of sins and turn a formerly neglected area into a showplace.

 This is one of the most popular palm trees in moderate climates, so hurry and order yours while you can still get one.

 Location: Place your European Fan Palms in a location that has well-draining soil and receives full or partial sunlight.
 These plants need a minimum of 4-6 hours of direct sunlight daily.
 If you are planting your trees as a screen, place them at least 15-20 feet apart to allow room for growth.

 1. Planting: You don't have to immediately repot your plant - you'll only need to repot approximately every other year, once your Palm outgrows its shipped container or original pot.
 Increase the pot size by 2 inches each time you repot to accommodate new growth.

 If growing outdoors make sure you give the palm well-draining soil and adequate space above to grow.